1876 United States presidential election: Electoral disputes and Compromise of 1877

-Florida (with 4 electoral votes), Louisiana (with 8), and South Carolina (with 7) reported returns that favored Tilden, but the elections in each state were marked by electoral fraud and threats of violence against Republican voters.
+Florida (with four electoral votes) and Louisiana (with eight) reported returns that favored Tilden, while Hayes led in South Carolina (with seven).
+However, the elections in each state were marked by electoral fraud and threats of violence against Republican voters.
 The most extreme case was in South Carolina, where an impossible 101 percent of all eligible voters in the state had their votes counted, and an estimated 150 Black Republicans were murdered.
 One of the points of contention revolved around the design of ballots.
 At the time, parties would print ballots or "tickets" to enable voters to support them in the open ballots.
 To aid illiterate voters, the parties would print symbols on the tickets, and in this election, many Democratic ballots were printed with the Republican symbol of Abraham Lincoln on them.
 The Republican-dominated state electoral commissions subsequently rejected enough Democratic votes to award their electoral votes to Hayes.

-In two Southern states, the governor recognized by the United States had signed the Republican certificates; the Democratic certificates from Florida were signed by the state attorney-general and the newly-elected Democratic governor.
+In two Southern states, the governor recognized by the United States had signed the Republican certificates; the Democratic certificates from Florida were signed by the state attorney-general and the newly elected Democratic governor.
 Those from Louisiana were signed by the Democratic gubernatorial candidate and those from South Carolina by no state official.
 The Tilden electors in South Carolina claimed that they had been chosen by the popular vote although they were rejected by the state election board.

 Meanwhile, in Oregon, the vote of a single elector was disputed.
 The statewide result clearly favored Hayes, but the state's Democratic governor, La Fayette Grover, claimed that one of the Republican electors, Ex-Postmaster John Watts, was ineligible under Article II, Section 1, of the United States Constitution since he had been a "person holding an office of trust or profit under the United States."
 Grover substituted a Democratic elector in Watts's place.

 The two Republican electors dismissed Grover's action and reported three votes for Hayes.
 However, the Democratic elector, C. A. Cronin, reported one vote for Tilden and two votes for Hayes.
 The two Republican electors presented a certificate signed by the secretary of state of Oregon, and Cronin and the two electors whom he appointed (Cronin voted for Tilden while his associates voted for Hayes) presented a certificate signed by the governor and attested by the secretary of state.